Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 *Weaning is a critical period and it is vital that only hay is introduced at first.
 The young rabbits should be well-established on hay before small amounts of pellets and fibrous grass/weeds are introduced.

 *Introducing vegs, fruit and other carbohydrate and protein rich food sources can induce serious digestive disturbances, diarrhoea and ultimately death as they cause adverse alterations in the cecal pH and microflora.
-The feeding of hay and use of Critical Care should help prevent this occurring.
+The feeding of hay and use of Critical Care may help prevent this occurring.

-Material based on content from VetStream.
+Material based on content from VetStream, with edits.

 What To Feed A Baby Bunny